JoeTheGuitarist/documentation_docs/Docs/writing_guide.md

 ### Organising the Features for Reading

-Please think carefully about the order if which you present features.
+Please think carefully about the order in which you present features.
 There are two considerations here, and they often conflict:

 1. You can't start people off at the most complex features.
 The basis of Hello World is that we start people at the simple things and then work our way up.